Skip to content

 The western district of Kyoto, famous for the bamboo grove but offering a full day of temples, gardens, and natural beauty.
 Most visitors do Arashiyama as a half-day; a full day reveals its depth.

-Pro Tip: The Tenryu-ji North Gate Hack
+Pro Tip: The Tenryu-ji North Gate Approach

 The Bamboo Grove